ietf-wg-acme/acme/draft-ietf-acme-acme.md

 using these steps:

 1. Compute SAN A and SAN B in the same way as the client.
-2. Open a TLS connection to TCP port 443 the domain name being validated on the requested port, presenting SAN A in the SNI field.
+2. Open a TLS connection to the domain name being validated, presenting SAN A in the SNI field.
+This connection MUST be sent to TCP port 443 on the server.
 In the ClientHello initiating the TLS handshake, the server MUST include a server\_name extension (i.e., SNI) containing SAN A. The server SHOULD ensure that it does not reveal SAN B in any way when making the TLS connection, such that the presentation of SAN B in the returned certificate proves association with the client.
 3. Verify that the certificate contains a subjectAltName extension containing dNSName entries of SAN A and SAN B and no other entries.
    The comparison MUST be insensitive to case and ordering of names.